sandeep2995/dbt-bigquery/README.md

 ### Tests
 Contains singular tests.
 That is, the tests speicific to the business purposes.

+### Macros
+Stores the user-defined macros to be used like dbt-provided macros such as src, ref.

+### dbt_packages
+contains the packages which we included in project, that is, in packages.yml.
+We need not explicitly create this directory.

+### target
+contains the compiled and run code of our project.
+We need not explicitly create this directory.

 Rest of the directories are kept for the purpose of future project extension while preserving the modularity.

 ### Analyses
 Stores the advanced analyses that result in the higher-level materializations.

-### Macros
-Stores the user-defined macros to be used like dbt-provided macros such as src, ref.

 ### Seeds
 Stores seeds for the sake of reproducability.